-Two trains collide in Sangi, Pakistan, on this day in 1990, killing between 200 and 300 people and injuring an estimated 700 others.
+Two trains collide in Sangi, Pakistan, on January 4, 1990, killing between 200 and 300 people and injuring an estimated 700 others.
 This was the worst rail accident to date in Pakistan.

 The train Zakaria Bahauddin (named after a holy man according to Pakistani tradition) had a capacity of 1,400 passengers and often traveled the 500 miles between Multan and Karachi.
 On January 4, the Zakaria, with 16 cars, was making this journey overnight.
 The train, with 2,000 passengers, was overloaded, a quite common occurrence in Pakistan at the time.